ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 {: #connectivity-between-source-and-cloud}
 {: step}

 Your source and target server should communicate with each other and the RMM.
-You can do with the public internet with public IPs, or if you have a private-only environment, then you must setup either a VPN or Direct Link 2.0, use the following links:
+You can do with the public internet with public IPs, or if you have a private-only environment, then you must setup either a VPN or Direct Link 2.0:

-- Use [Direct Link 2.0 connection](https://test.cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) to {{site.data.keyword.cloud_notm}}
+- Use [Direct Link 2.0 connection](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) to {{site.data.keyword.cloud_notm}}

 - Should have port 22 open with SSH accessible to RMM server

-- Public interface (least recommended due to security concerned)
+- Public interface (least recommended due to security concerns)

 ## Set up and provision VPC and virtual server instances
 {: #prepare-source-and-target}
 {: step}

-There are two different methods for setting up target the VSI, manual or with Rackware RMM auto provision feature as described below:
+There are two different methods for setting up target server: manual or with the RackWare RMM auto provision feature:

 ### Option 1: Manual
 {: #option-manual}